-The exact diet of a bird depends on its species and nutritional needs, which can vary from season to season.
+The exact diet of a bird can also depend on its nutritional needs, which can vary from season to season.
 Offering the foods birds need most during that time of year is the best way to attract them, and watching how birds forage in the yard is a great way to learn what foods they prefer.
-Birders can also ask at a local wild bird store for recommendations to get started feeding birds, or assistance may be available from groups such as local National Audubon Society chapters.
+Birders can also visit a local wild bird store for recommendations to get started feeding birds, and assistance may be available from groups such as the National Audubon Society.

-Providing natural food sources in the yard is an ideal way to attract birds with food without needing to constantly refill feeders or purchase seed.
-Planning the best bird-friendly landscaping can be expensive, but choosing plants to provide food for birds may actually save money in the long run as the plants regrow more food year after year with only minimal care.
+Providing natural food sources in your yard is an ideal way to attract birds to your property without needing to constantly refill feeders or purchase seed.
+Planning the best bird-friendly landscaping can be expensive, but choosing plants to provide food for birds may actually save money in the long run, as the plants will grow more food year after year with minimal care.

 The most popular natural food sources for birds include:

 - Flowers: Adding seed-bearing flowers or hummingbird flowers to flowerbeds will readily attract birds.
-Choose perennial varieties for long-lasting growth and a stable food source year-after-year, and opt for a range of flowers of different colors and heights to create an attractive and bountiful landscape.
+Choose perennial varieties for long-lasting growth and a stable food source year after year, and opt for a range of flowers in different colors and heights to create an attractive and bountiful landscape.
 Some flowers that birds love include sunflowers, coneflowers, cosmos, butterfly weed, zinnias, and more.

-- Trees: The sap, buds, nuts, fruits, and seeds produced by trees can all be plentiful food sources for many birds.
-There are many types of both coniferous and deciduous trees that can feed birds, and fruit trees are some of the most popular choices because humans can snack on many types of fruit as well.
+- Trees: The sap, buds, nuts, fruits, and seeds produced by trees can all be plentiful food sources for birds.
+There are many types of coniferous and deciduous trees that can feed birds, and fruit trees are some of the most popular choices because humans can snack on the fruit as well.
 Trees to consider for your yard include crabapple, black cherry, oak, and dogwood.

 - Shrubs: Like trees, shrubs that produce flowers, berries, or seeds can be delicious bird food sources.
-Shrubs can be a better landscaping choice for smaller yards or restricted areas where trees would not grow as well.
+Additionally, shrubs can be a better landscaping choice for smaller yards or restricted areas where trees would not grow as well.